-The organization’s high-performing continuum of programs includes early childhood programs, adult education, computer technology programs, and social services.
-In addition, East Side House partners with the New York City Department of Education in seven high school programs: Mott Haven Village Preparatory High School, Bronx Haven High School, the Smith Campus Young Adult Borough Center, the High School for Excellence and Innovation, New Explorers High School, the Bronx Design and Construction Academy, and Mott Haven Community High School.
-These programs are designed to help students complete high school, go on to college, graduate from college, and join the workforce.
+The organization’s high-performing continuum of programs includes early childhood programs, elementary and middle school programs, adult education, computer technology programs, senior services and comprehensive social services.
+In addition, East Side House partners with the New York City Department of Education in seven high school programs: Mott Haven Village Preparatory High School, Bronx Haven High School, the Smith Campus Young Adult Borough Center, the High School for Excellence and Innovation, The School for Tourism and Hospitality, the Bronx Design and Construction Academy, and Mott Haven Community High School.
+These programs are designed to help students complete high school and enroll in college or other postsecondary options that lead to fulfilling careers.

 Corning Museum of Glass's "You Design It/We Make It" class with students in East Side House programs featured on ABC news; sculptures exhibited at Winter Antiques Show:

 Glass sculptures designed by Mott Haven Village Preparatory High School students Georlen Arzu and Katherine Perez (left) and Bronx Haven High School student Jonathan Malave (right) in a "You Design It/We Make It" class with Corning Museum of Glass master glassmaker Eric Goldschmidt.
 The sculptures were on view at the Park Avenue Armory during the 2009 Winter Antiques Show.

 For a Higher Score, No More Dropping Out

 East Side House Settlement students with

 Mayor Michael Bloomberg, 2008

 "George Washington" giving a tour of the Winter Antiques Show to

 Sign up for our mailing list and show news.